AustinSHend/qMusicImportKit/README.md

 8. Choose options: Most options are straightforward.
     * Copy specific filetypes will copy all matching files in the temp folder to the output folder.
 Regex and wildcards are supported.
-    * Append parsed data to Excel sheet will add the parsed syntax (minus the filename) to an Excel sheet.
-Optionally, you can include a log score (for how well the CD was ripped) and notes.

 9. Choose conversion option:
     * FLAC: